atomisthq/docs/docs/developer/editors.md

 Atomist is about automating more of our own work, and that includes the work of writing code.
 Not all code, of course, but the repetitive parts of coding, or the code that you want to change across many projects.
-If the change would be so much tedious work to do by hand that you wouldn't even bother, consider automating it.
+If the change would be so tedious to do by hand that you wouldn't even bother, consider automating it.

-Atomist provides tools that make automating code feasible: tools for parsing and manipulating code, and [command automation](commands.md) to turn your functions into pull requests on one or more projects.
+Atomist provides tools that make automating writing code feasible.
+Powerful file and code parsing and editing primitives can easily be wrapped in [command automations][commands], allowing you and your team to apply your editors to one or all of your projects to update code and create pull requests.

+[commands]: commands.md (Atomist Command Automations)

 # Project Editor